theblindband/Modfest-ShrinkRay/README.md

-Shrink Gun
+Shrink Ray
 =======

-This mod adds a new tool/weapon, the shrink gun!
+This mod adds two new tools to use.
-Use it to shrink the target down to half the size!
+These tools are the Shrink and Enlarge Ray.
+They change the scale of the entities it's used on by half either way.